 - In a large bowl, combine the flour, dry milk powder, cornstarch, baking powder and salt.
 Set this aside.

-- In a large bowl with an electric mixer or stand mixer, cream the butter and sugar until light and fluffy.
+- In a large bowl with an electric mixer or stand mixer, cream the butter and sugar at high speed until light and fluffy.
 Add the dry flour mix to this.
-It will resemble crumbs.
+It will resemble fine crumbs.

-- In the bowl that just had the flour mix, whisk together the canola oil, milk, eggs, rum, and vanilla extract.
+- In the bowl that just had the flour mix, whisk together the oil, milk, eggs, rum, and vanilla extract.
 Add this to the crumb mixture and beat until well combined.
-The batter will be very thin.
+The batter will be quite thin.

-- Pour the batter into the prepared bundt pan and bake for 50 to 60 minutes, or until a toothpick inserted in the middle comes out clean.
+- Pour the batter into the prepared bundt pan and bake for 48-60 minutes, or until a toothpick inserted in the middle comes out clean.

 - Let the cake cool in the pan for about 10 minutes and then invert onto a wire rack.
 Wash and dry the bundt pan and place the cake back into the pan.
 Poke holes into the cake (I used a meat thermometer to do this) and pour the syrup slowly over the cake.
-Can be kept at room temperature for up to 5 days.
+Let soak for 1-2 hours and then invert the cake back onto a serving platter.
+Cover and store at room temperature for up to 5 days.